 A new small Group, which is responsible for promoting Cochrane and our work in a specific country.

-Example: Cochrane Ecuador
+Example: Cochrane Romania

-An Affiliate can also be part of a wider national or regional Cochrane Network.
+An affiliate can also be part of a wider national or regional Cochrane Network for example Cochrane Bologna is an Affiliate under Cochrane Italy and will therefore use the Cochrane Italy logo for any branded documents.